semueller/NAF-tensorflow/README.md

     $ python main.py --env=InvertedPendulum-v1 --is_train=False --monitor=True

 To visualize training results with tensorboard:

     # activate some other python environment with python=3.5
     $ ./tensorboard --logdir=./logs

-This tensorboard version is TensorBoard 0.4.0rc3 and the only one I was able to actually visualize the logs with
+The TensorBoard binary provided here is TensorBoard 0.4.0rc3 and the only one I was able to actually visualize the logs with